 Castlelaw Hill Fort

 Castlelaw Hill Fort is a large, iron age fort at the summit of one of the Pentlands' eastern foothills.
-What sets it apart from other nearby hill forts is a 20-metre long earth house (or souterrain) incorporated into one of the defensive ditches.
-You can still explore inside if you're prepared to stoop.
-It's easy to see why the fort was constructed here: views from here over rural Midlothian and into the heart of the hill range around Glencorse Reservoir are both excellent.
-Today the hill fort is situated right on the boundary of a military firing range - although the fort is safe to visit, venturing any further west is forbidden on firing days (look out for red flags).
+What sets it apart from most other hill forts is a 1,500 or 2,000 year-old earth house or souterrain (essentially an underground passageway possible once used for storage) incorporated into one of the defensive ditches.
+You can still explore inside if you're prepared to stoop a little - the ceiling has been artificially raised so you don't need to crawl!
+A very short side branch accesses a large chamber in addition to the 20-metre long main passageway.
+Back outside, it's easy to see why the fort was constructed here: views from here over rural Midlothian and into the heart of the hill range around Glencorse Reservoir are both excellent.
+Tracing the actual earthworks is a little difficult: the best views are from the elevated ground immediately to the north.
+A short distance to the west is the boundary of a military firing range: although the fort is safe to visit, venturing inside the danger zone is forbidden on firing days (look out for red flags).

 |[Inside the souterrain]|

 Location: Minor road end 3 miles north of Penicuik, G.R.: NT 229639 ///chambers.chugging.seasons

 Anything else?
 There's space to park near Castlelaw Farm (don't block access) at G.R.: NT 230638 ///dried.table.graphic it's a few-minute uphill walk on either a wide track or a grassy path to the fort.

 |[View into the Pentland Hills from the fort]|

 |[Military firing range below Castlelaw Hill]|

 |[A greener view (January 2012)]|